Neo (The Matrix): The Matrix

-Neo learns the Agents seek to hack into Morpheus's brain in order to force him to tell them the access codes to the mainframe computer within humanity's last refuge, the city of Zion.
+Neo learns that the Agents seek to hack into Morpheus's brain in order to force him to tell them the access codes to the mainframe computer within humanity's last refuge, the city of Zion.
 After refusing to sacrifice Morpheus to prevent this, Neo decides to jack in and attack the building where he is being held.
 He and Trinity proceed to fight their way to the roof level of the building, where they are confronted by agent Jones.
 Neo unloads two entire magazines on Jones as he dodges each bullet effortlessly.
 When Jones returns fire, Neo proves capable of dodging bullets himself, fluidly moving in a way only an agent was thought to be capable of, although he is not yet as fast as them, as his leg is grazed by a bullet.
 Trinity then shoots Jones at point-blank range.
 Using an armed chopper, Neo and Trinity successfully rescue Morpheus.
-As Neo has just successfully rescued comrades from a building protected by heavily armed guards and agents (thought to be an unprecedented feat) Tank and Morpheus both believe Neo is indeed the One.
+As Neo has just successfully rescued comrades from a building protected by heavily armed guards and agents (thought to be an unprecedented feat), Tank and Morpheus both believe that Neo is indeed the One.
 Neo tries to tell Morpheus what the Oracle told him, but Morpheus explains that she merely told Neo what he needed to hear; had he believed himself to be the One, he would likely not have attempted the rescue, which was a necessary step to his emergence as the One.

 Reaching the landline phone, Morpheus and Trinity return to the real world, but Neo is trapped by agent Smith.
 Trinity admonishes Neo to run, but he stands his ground, having begun to believe that he may be the One.
-The two of them draw guns and fire them empty, but are able to effortlessly dodge each other's fire.
+Neo and Smith draw guns and fire them empty, but are able to effortlessly dodge each other's fire.
 Neo skillfully engages Smith in hand-to-hand combat, almost seeming to be Smith's equal.
-In the end Neo is briefly incapacitated and held by Smith as a subway train approaches, but at the last minute, he is able to get free and backflip up onto the platform, leaving Smith to be run over.
-However, the agent possesses the body of the conductor, and emerges from the train and Neo, realizing that the agents' ability to possess other bodies makes this a fight he cannot win, flees the subway station.
+In the end, Neo is briefly incapacitated and held by Smith as a subway train approaches, but at the last minute, he is able to get free and backflip up onto the platform, leaving Smith to be run over.
+However, the agent possesses the body of the conductor and emerges from the train.
+Neo, realizing that the agents' ability to possess other bodies makes this a fight he cannot win, flees the subway station.